paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-26a-agricultural-marketing-agreements.md

 ### Statutory Notes

 #### References in Text
-The Agricultural Adjustment Act, as amended, referred to in text, is title I of act May 12, 1933, ch.
+The Agricultural Adjustment Act, referred to in text, is title I of act May 12, 1933, ch.
 25, 48 Stat.
-31, as amended, which is classified generally to chapter 26 (§ 601 et seq.) of this title.
+31, which is classified generally to chapter 26 (§ 601 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 601 of this title](./chapter-026-agricultural-adjustment.md#section-601) and Tables.

 This Act, referred to in text, is act June 3, 1937, ch.
 296, 50 Stat.
-246, as amended, known as the Agricultural Marketing Agreement Act of 1937.
+246, known as the Agricultural Marketing Agreement Act of 1937.
 For complete classification of this Act to the Code, see Tables.

 Section 1 of act June 3, 1937, ch.
 296, 50 Stat.
 246, referred to in text, amended sections 601, 602, 608a, 608b, 608c, 608d, 608e, 610, 612, 614, and 624 of this title.